What is a Phase II ESA in Real Estate Due Diligence?

 The general scopes of work vary from site to site and depend on local geology, chemicals of concern, job-site history, and areas of concern.
 The scopes of work designed by Geo Forward are intended to meet all the legal requirements and standards.
 The Geo Forward team is highly experienced with modern drilling methodologies and discrete sampling technology.

-For more information about environmental due diligence for real estate transactions, or to learn more about the Phase II Subsurface Investigation process, please call (888) 930-6604 and speak with a professional geologist, engineer or environmental scientist.
+Professional consultations can help provide more information about environmental due diligence for real estate transactions.
+For more about the Phase II Subsurface Investigation process, call (888) 930-6604 and speak with a professional geologist or engineer.